koolskateguy89/arduino_21coa202_cw/doc.md

 lcd.print(buf);
 ~~~

-But I chose to use my current implementation as it doesn't involve creating a temporary buffer.
+But I chose to use my current implementation as it does not involve creating a temporary buffer.

 ### Example